LangProc/langproc-2018-cw/c_test_suite.md

 4. `IF_ELSE_F`: Test that an if else condition correctly executes the false branch.

-5. `FOR_N`: Check that a for loop can execute more than once. _Note that due to this not being updated, this was ambiguous for a long time.
-This test will be special-cased, and checked manually to see whether it is testing for `for` or `while` loops, and assessed appropriately.
+5. `FOR_N`: Check that a for-loop can execute more than one iteration.

 6. `LOCAL_ARRAY`: Check that an array can be allocated locally and used within a function.